 About PVC and Top Coatings

-Quality PVC (ie Stamoid from Serge Ferrari) is covered by a thin layer of protection coating and varnish called the “topcoat”.
+Quality PVC (ie Stamoid from Serge Ferrari) used in boat protection covers for example, is covered by a thin layer of protection coating and varnish called the “topcoat”.
 The topcoat is the part of the vinyl you can see and touch.
 It protects the fabric against UV, moisture, bacteria, stains.
 Therefore under no circumstances, should anyone use an abrasive cleaner or any cleaner with a solvent base.
 Solvents and/or abrasives can destroy the protective topcoat and decrease the expected lifespan of your fabrics.

 Our best tips:

 1 – Spread the fabric out on a flat surface.